 Consider the first step to entering an interview – the handshake.
 While it may take less than 10 seconds to complete a handshake, in that time, the interviewer has already developed an impression of your character based on eye contact and the firmness of your shake.

 A weak handshake and lack of eye contact can leave the impression you are timid and insecure.
 A sincere and firm handshake with eye contact expresses professionalism and confidence.
 An overpowering handshake with a fixed gaze may come across as overconfident and arrogant.
 So, be cautious with your next handshake and start the interview off with a positive impression.

-Body language is present from head to toe.
+In an interview, body language is present from head-to-toe.
 Consider the following: